spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/carts-of-registered-users/managing-carts-of-registered-users.md

 ## Multiple carts

 Unlike guest carts, carts of registered users have an unlimited lifetime.
-Also, if the Multiple Carts feature is [integrated into your project](https://documentation.spryker.com/docs/multiple-carts-feature-integration-201903), and Glue is [enabled for multi-cart operations](https://documentation.spryker.com/docs/multiple-carts-feature-integration-201903), registered users can have an unlimited number of carts.
+Also, if the [Multiple Carts feature is integrated into your project](https://documentation.spryker.com/docs/multiple-carts-feature-integration), and [Glue API is enabled for multi-cart operations](https://documentation.spryker.com/docs/multiple-carts-feature-integration), registered users can have an unlimited number of carts.

 ## Installation